Tarantula

-Tarantulas comprise a group of large and often hairy spiders of the family Theraphosidae.
-As of 2025, more than 1,100 species have been identified, within 177 genera.
+Tarantulas are a group of large and often hairy spiders of the family Theraphosidae.
+More than a thousand species have been identified, within almost 200 genera.
 The term "tarantula" is usually used to describe members of the family Theraphosidae, although many other members of the same infraorder (Mygalomorphae) are commonly referred to as "tarantulas" or "false tarantulas".
 Some of the more common species have become popular in the exotic pet trade.
 Many New World species kept as pets have setae known as urticating hairs that can cause irritation to the skin, and in extreme cases, cause damage to the eyes.

 Overview

 Like all arthropods, the tarantula is an invertebrate that relies on an exoskeleton for muscular support.
 Like other Arachnida, a tarantula's body comprises two main parts, the prosoma (or cephalothorax) and the opisthosoma (or abdomen).
 The prosoma and opisthosoma are connected by the pedicel, or pregenital somite.
 This waist-like connecting piece is actually part of the prosoma and gives the opisthosoma a wide range of motion relative to the prosoma.

 Depending on the species, the body length of tarantulas ranges from about 5 to 11 cm with leg spans of 8–30 cm.
 Leg span is determined by measuring from the tip of the back leg to the tip of the front leg on the opposite side.
 Some of the largest species of tarantula may weigh over 85 g; the largest of all, the goliath birdeater (Theraphosa blondi) from Venezuela and Brazil, has been reported to attain a weight of 170 g and a leg-span up to 30 cm, males being longer and females greater in girth.
 The fang size of this tarantula reaches a maximum of 1+1/2 in.